 - 1/2 cup unsalted butter, cold

 - 9.3 ounces semi-sweet chocolate, melted and cooled

 - 14.1 ounces semi-sweet chocolate, melted and cooled

 - Using a stand mixer and paddle attachment, beat butter on medium speed until soft.

 - Add the melted chocolate and mix for an additional minute until creamy.

-- Cool for about 5–10 minutes in the freezer or until firm enough to scoop with an ice cream scoop, but not so hard that the dough is difficult to work with.
+- Cool for about 5 to 10 minutes in the freezer or until firm enough to scoop with an ice cream scoop, but not so hard that the dough is difficult to work with.

-- Roll the truffles quickly into balls, then cool for about one hour in the fridge, or 10–15 minutes in the freezer.
+- Roll the truffles quickly into balls, then cool for about 1 hour in the refrigerator, or 10 to 15 minutes in the freezer.

-- Dip the truffles in melted chocolate, then refrigerate for about 10–15 minutes to let chocolate set.
+- Dip the truffles in melted chocolate, then refrigerate for about 10 to 15 minutes to let the chocolate set.
 Dust with or roll in cocoa before serving.

 (From Baker by Nature)

 Chocolate fudge is wonderful, but every now and then, it’s nice to add a new item to the list of holiday treat staples.
 This gorgeous fudge is the perfect addition to that list.
 Perfectly sweet, melt-in-your-mouth fudge gets a beautiful Christmas makeover with red and green cranberry and pistachio in this easy recipe.

 - 20 ounces high-quality white chocolate, roughly chopped

 - 3 tablespoons unsalted butter, cut into 1/2-inch pieces, room temperature